mairieli/awesome-se-bots/README.md

 *GitHub apps builded with [Probot](https://probot.github.io/)*

-* [Work In Progress](https://github.com/wip/app) - Prevent merging of Pull Requests with "WIP" in the title
+* [Work In Progress](https://github.com/wip/app) - Prevent merging of pull requests with "WIP" in the title

+* [Stale](https://github.com/probot/stale) - Close stale issue and pull request

+* [Delete merged branch]() - The bot automatically deletes a branch after it's merged

 ## Contributing
 Your contributions are more than welcome!